mlochbaum/BQN/doc/quick.md

         diff ← -´ "Aa"
         'b' + diff

 The function `Lower` is defined to be `-⟜diff`, but it uses a different arrow `⇐` to do this.
 This is an [export](namespace.md#exports), and it declares that `Lower` is a *field* of a namespace that can be accessed from the outside.
-Having a `⇐` in it is also what makes the block define a namespace. `Lower` isn't accessed in the rest of the program, but `Upper` is, with `case.Upper`.
+Having a `⇐` in it is also what makes the block define a namespace. `Lower` itself won't be used for a while, but `Upper` is accessed a few lines down, with `case.Upper`.

 `Lower` is created with a modifier again, this time the 2-modifier `⟜`.
 We've now seen one each of the three [*primitive*](primitive.md) types: function, 1-modifier, and 2-modifier.
 There are a lot of primitives, but some simple rules tell you which type they have.
 Primitives are functions by default, but superscript characters are 1-modifiers (`` ´˘¨˜` `` in our program), and ones with an unbroken circle are 2-modifiers (`⟜∘⌾`; `⍉` is a broken circle so it's a function).
 Variable names follow a [similar system](expression.md#role-spellings), where functions start with an uppercase letter and subjects with a lowercase one.